-When a person dies due to negligence or the intentional act of another person, a family member or the executor of the deceased’s estate may be entitled to file a wrongful death claim with the help of a lawyer.
+When a person dies due to negligence or the intentional act of another person, a family member or the executor of the deceased’s estate may be entitled to file a claim with the help of a lawyer who can show you how to file a wrongful death lawsuit.

 Nevada has specific laws for claims when a death is due to the acts of another person or corporation.
 Nevada law defines a “wrongful death” as a death that is “caused by the wrongful act or neglect of another” person or entity.
 (Nev.
 Rev. Stat. § 41.085 (2021).)
 In other words, a wrongful death occurs when one person dies as a result of the legal fault of another person or entity, including by: